1dv032/syllabus/lectures/part_2/01_docker_I/slides.md

 ## Containers core concepts
 * Images
   * A template of your container defined by the configuration file (and build with layers)
-  * Ready to be hosted on one or many hosts
+  * Used to create instances, containers
 * Registers
   * Stores container images (Docker hub)
   * Gives you reusability